aws/aws-sagemaker-edge-quick-device-setup/README.md

 }
 ```

+Also attach ` SagemakerFullAccess` policy to the user/role.

 Basic Commands
 --------------

-The CLI command has the following structure:
+The CLI command has the following structure: (Replace OS , ARCH with os, architecture of choice)

 ```
+   # If built from source, change into bin directory of repo to access binary.
+   $ cd bin/
-   $ aws-sagemaker-edge-quick-device-setup --[options]
+   $ aws-sagemaker-edge-quick-device-setup-{OS}-{ARCH} --[options]
+   # Eg: for linux
+   $ aws-sagemaker-edge-quick-device-setup-linux-amd64 --options
 ```

 Following are all the arguments supported by the cli.
 The important ones